 POLICE CONSTABLE, who visits the Vansards in Flat 1.
 Portrayed by Stan Rogers.

-POLICE CONSTABLE, who does a nightly beat in Paddington and is curious about lights left on in the chemist shop and Gordon Vansards's car.
+POLICE CONSTABLE, who does a nightly beat in Paddington and is curious about lights left on overnight in the chemist shop and Gordon Vansards's car.
 Portrayed by David Williams.

 POLICE SERGEANT.
 Portrayed by David Williams.